-- 16.1 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - 16.2 We check the identity of all visitors and volunteers coming into school.
+16.1 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light.

+- 16.2 We check the identity of all visitors and volunteers coming into school.
 Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the school site.
 Any individual who is not known or identifiable will be challenged for clarification and reassurance.

-16.3 The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
+The visitor policy is located: on the staff shared drive amd available in the office. - 16.3 The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the school site.